 Merle is a single gene.
 It can be combined with another merle gene (creating a double merle dog), or a solid gene (creating a normal merle).

-Phenotype - (Physically Visible) (from Greek phainein, meaning 'to show, and typos, meaning 'type') is the composite of an organism's observable characteristics or traits, such as its morphology, development, biochemical or physiological properties, behavior, and products of behavior.
+(Physically Visible) - (from Greek phainein, meaning 'to show and typos meaning 'type') is the composite of an organism's observable characteristics or traits, such as its morphology, development, biochemical or physiological properties, behavior, and products of behavior.

 Fawn, blue, harlequin, brindle, chocolate and piebald are all recessive genes that can be carried in any color.
 The brindle can also carry unseen colors.
 Merle and black are dominant genes.
 A blue merle has two blue genes as well as one merle but can carry others as well.
 Read more on Brindle.

-K-locus = Dominant Black - Description: Coat coloration is controlled by several different genes in dogs.
-Dominant black is due to a mutation in a Beta-defensin gene (CBD103).
+Dominant Black - Description: Coat coloration is controlled by several different genes in dogs.
+Dominant black is due to a mutation in a Beta defensin gene (CBD103).
 This gene fawn colors in certain breeds.

 The dominant black gene consists of three different alleles or variants.
 The first allele, which is dominant, is notated as "KB," or dominant black.
 The dominant black allele is actually a mutation that reduces or eliminates the expression of the agouti gene.
 Because this mutation is dominant, a dog only needs to have one copy of the mutation to affect the agouti locus.